AnonymousToaster/CrossIstoriaCardsViewer/README.md

 # Copyright

 I do not own any media displayed by these scripts.
 All media is fetched from the original game servers.

+**I am not affiliated with the developers of the game.
+This is a hobby project created by looking at network requests.**